jakubgolonka/KalkulatorRatalnyMAUI/README.md

 ## Project Description

-**MAUI Loan Calculator** is a tool dedicated to individuals who want to accurately calculate a loan repayment schedule.
+**Installment Calculator MAUI** is a tool dedicated to individuals who want to accurately calculate a loan repayment schedule.
 The application allows:

 * Calculation of loan installments divided into principal and interest components.
 * Visualization of the repayment schedule in a clear table.